Access4all/adg/pages/introduction/contributing/README.md

 changed: "2018-06-15"
 ---

-# Contributing use this guide
+# Contributing to this guide

 **This guide is the result of tight collaboration between accessibility experts and web developers.
 Its content by far is not exhaustive yet: there remain a lot of topics to talk about, and due to the fast evolution of web technologies, there certainly will always be.**